 By using pre-employment testing software that has customization features enables you to create a friendly assessment experience that is consistent with your brand and website.
 You can also use the opportunity to give the candidates a feel for your work culture by adding photos and videos, making it a more interactive experience.

-How to implement pre-employment testing in the hiring process?
+Pro-tips to implement pre-employment tests in your hiring process

 Here are some tips to help ensure pre-employment testing delivers the desired business outcomes: